-- a) Where doubt exists on which procedure to use, definitive advice should be obtained from the Student Appeals and Complaints Office. - b) In addition, a student may discuss issues of concern with staff a PGR student representative, the appropriate Faculty Postgraduate Research Committee or Graduate School Committee, the Student Engagement Team, Student Life & Wellbeing, and with a representative of the Students' Union.
+- a) Where doubt exists on which procedure to use, advice should be obtained from the Student Appeals and Complaints Office, but the final decision about how to proceed will rest with the University. - b) In addition, a student may discuss issues of concern with staff a PGR student representative, the appropriate Faculty Postgraduate Research Committee or Graduate School Committee, the Student Engagement Team, Student Life & Wellbeing, and with a representative of the Students' Union.